 Long-lived assets, including property and equipment, right-of-use assets, and intangible assets, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Events relating to recoverability may include significant unfavorable changes in business conditions, recurring losses, or a significant decline in forecasted operating results over an extended period of time.
 We evaluate the recoverability of long-lived assets based on forecasted undiscounted cash flows.
-See Note 5 "Leases" and Note 11 "Restructuring Charges" for information on our operating lease right-of-use asset and fixed asset impairment charges recorded in 2020 and 2019.
-No material impairment charges for other long-lived assets were recorded in 2021, 2020, or 2019.
+See Note 5 "Leases" and Note 11 "Restructuring Charges" for information on our operating lease right-of-use asset impairment charges recorded in 2022 and 2020 and fixed asset impairment charges recorded in 2020.
+No material impairment charges for other long-lived assets were recorded in 2022, 2021, or 2020.